CSEmbree/makemain/README.md

+# NAME
+mm -- (makemain) Builds a quick main in C, C++, Python, or Java

+# SYNOPSIS
+./mm [-avhb] [fileName] [author]

-# Usage
+# DESCRIPTION
 makemain (mm) is a bit of code for quickly generating a basic 'main' file in C, C++, Python, and Java.
-Basically, I got tired of having to start from scratch with from a blank page to code, so I created something to give me a small starting place.
+Basically, I got tired of starting from scratch from a blank page to code, so I made something to give me a quick starting place.

-This project also allows you to quickly set up a permanent author name so when it creates the file it will already be labled by as yourself and timestamped.
+You can also set a permanent author name so when mm creates a file it will already be labled by that author and timestamped.

-Various options are available to change the default experience including:
+Various options are available to change the output including:

 ```
-	-a, --author  : Override the default author to another of your choice as the last argument.
+	-a, --author  : AUTHOR  : Override the default author to another of your choice as the last argument.
-	-v, --verbose : Prints information regarding file creation details.
+	-v, --verbose : VERBOSE : UNSUPPORTED - Prints information regarding file creation details.
-	-h, --header  : UNSUPPORTED - Create a header file with the same name by default.
+	-h, --header  : HEADER  : UNSUPPORTED - Create a header file with the same name by default.
-	-b, --basic   : UNSUPPORTED - Remove the Author and Time stamp from the main.
+	-b, --basic   : BASIC   : UNSUPPORTED - Remove the Author and Time stamp from the main.
 ```